jonrau1/ElectricEye/README.md

 ## Quick Run Down :running: :running:

-- ElectricEye is a Python CLI tool that offers cross-Account, cross-Region, multi-Cloud CAM, CSPM, SSPM, and EASM capabilities across AWS, GCP, and ServiceNow (*with more on the way!*).
+- ElectricEye is a Python CLI tool that offers cross-Account, cross-Region, multi-Cloud CAM, CSPM, SSPM, and EASM capabilities across AWS, GCP, Oracle Cloud Infrastructure (OCI), and ServiceNow (*with more on the way!*).
 All Partitions are supported for AWS!

-- ElectricEye offers over 500 checks for security, reliability, monitoring, and exposure across 100 CSP & SaaS services, including atypical services not supported by AWS Config/Google Cloud Asset API or mainstream CSPM & CNAPP tools.
+- ElectricEye offers over 650 checks for security, reliability, monitoring, and exposure across 100 CSP & SaaS services, including atypical services not supported by AWS Config/Google Cloud Asset API or mainstream CSPM & CNAPP tools.

-- All checks are currently mapped to NIST Cybersecurity Framework V1.1, NIST Special Publication 800-53 Revision 4, AICPA 2020 Trust Service Criteria (TSCs), and ISO 27001:2013 ISMS controls.
+- All checks are currently mapped to NIST Cybersecurity Framework V1.1, NIST Special Publication 800-53 Revision 4, AICPA 2020 Trust Service Criteria (TSCs), and ISO 27001:2013 Annex A controls.

 - The EASM module uses NMAP for service discovery and reachability assessment of over 20 highly-dangerous ports and protocols for nearly every public-facing CSP service